 The Portugal Golden Visa investment amount starts at €250,000.
 Currently, the program’s investment options are:

-- Establishing a business that creates jobs
+- Establish a business that creates at least 10 jobs for local residents.

 Greece Golden Visa